forksbait/whatsappdocs/pages/deep-linked-ads/twitter-ads-app-install.md

  - [x] If they have been provided full agency access by the client.
  - [x] If they append their agency attribution code to the Twitter campaign they are running.

+## Reporting and Discrepancies

+There are two main causes for Twitter Ads discrepancies with Branch:

+**Not last click**

+Twitter will claim and report all conversions they have tracked clicks or views for within window.
+Because Branch will attribute to the last partner to interact with the user, you may see up to 10-30% discrepancies.

+**August 2019 user data sharing changes**

+In early August of 2019, Twitter temporarily suspended sharing conversion data with MMP's.
+Upon resuming, Twitter will still attribute all user conversions in their reporting, but will only share conversion data if the user has allowed data sharing in their settings.
+This may result in up to 50% discrepancies after the first week of August depending on the settings of the users you're acquiring.
+For more details contact Twitter or reference [their messaging](https://help.twitter.com/en/ads-settings).

 ## Troubleshooting